Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 Do not, however, take this as a reflection necessarily on all joint honours courses, which we discuss in further detail below.

-Difference Between Offer Rate and Acceptance Rate
+Difference Between Oxford University Acceptance Rates and Offer Rate

 Why are offer rates and acceptance rates different?
 In short, offer rate refers to the percentage of applicants who receive an offer in the January, whilst acceptance rate refers to the percentage of applicants who are accepted onto the course in the summer (almost all of whom, barring exceptional circumstances, begin the course in October).